sparkstartconsulting/IBKR-API-Rust/README.md

 # IBKR-API-Rust

 ## This branch is currently in progress to upgrade to version 10.12.01.
-Do not use until it is merged to master!!! test
+Do not use until it is merged to master!!!

 Port of Interactive Broker's trading API written in Rust (API_Version=10.12.01)